Recovery For Alcohol And Drugs Is Here!

-Substance abuse can easily make a person say and do things he or she normally would not do.
+Substance abuse can quickly make a person say and do things he or she usually would not do.
 I used alcohol and drugs every day for many years.
 Then God helped me.
 First, on June 25, 1986, He helped me quit drinking and doing drugs.

 Since We Can Quit Anything With God’s Help For:

 - 15 minutes